behrica/clj-py-R-template/README.md

  ```

- In this connected repl  cljisr, libpython-clj and julia-clj work out of the box:
+ In this connected repl  cljisr, libpython-clj , julia-clj and libapl-clj work out of the box:

  ```
 (require '[libpython-clj2.require :refer [require-python]])